 Right now there are 25 audio hosting sites + 10 podcast hosting services ( last updated: September 2021 ) where you can store audio files and these sites are also suitable as a podcast hosting.

-So if you are looking for a free mp3 file hosting service you have come to the right place, just choose the perfect host from the list below and start uploading your audio files.
+So if you are looking for a free mp3 file hosting service you have come to the right place, just choose the perfect host from the list below and start uploading your music and sounds.

 MAX FILE SIZE

 Audioboo.fmAudioboo.fm review »

 DatPiffDatPiff review »

 Kiwi6Kiwi6 review »